Did you know that sunglasses, or at least sunglass lenses, regularly need to be replaced?

 The size and fit of the sunglasses is important.
 Bigger is definitely better if you spend a lot of time outdoors.
 Larger wrap-around eyewear is best if you regularly ski or spend many hours in the water, as this style blocks light from all directions.

-To find out whether it's still safe to wear your favorite shades, visit a Farmington eye doctor to determine whether your lenses still offer the right level of UV protection.
+To find out whether it's still safe to wear your favorite shades, visit a Newington eye doctor to determine whether your lenses still offer the right level of UV protection.
 It’s also a good opportunity to discuss prescription sunwear.